npaj/SilentCities/README.md

     --overwrite      Overwrite files (default False)
     --out OUT        Output file (pandas pickle), default is output.xz

-This will save a pandas dataframe as an output file, which can be analyzed as explained in [this notebook](Analysis.ipynb), which generate a heatmap such as this one :
+This will save a pandas dataframe as an output file, which can be analyzed as explained in [this notebook](Analysis.ipynb), which generates a heatmap such as this one :

 ![Audio tagging of one night long recording in a street of Toulouse, France (March 16th / 17th 2020).
 Audio tagging was performed using a deep neural network pretrained on the Audioset dataset.
 ](silentcity.png)

+(note though that the notebook preview doesn't seem to work on gitlab, so you have to clone / download the file)

 Credits
 --
 Nicolas Farrugia, IMT Atlantique, 2020.

-Code for Audioset Tagging CNN from [Qiu Qiang Kong](https://github.com/qiuqiangkong/audioset_tagging_cnn))
+Code for Audioset Tagging CNN from [Qiu Qiang Kong](https://github.com/qiuqiangkong/audioset_tagging_cnn)